opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

 .. note:: The modifier key to perform shortcut operations is Ctrl for Windows, and Cmd () for Mac.

-.. note:: If you press a tool keyboard shortcut and you keep it pressed, you perform a temporary tool selection: when you release the key you will return to the previously selected tool.

 ====================   =========  =====  =========  =====  =====
 **Tools**